What Makes a Successful ATHLETE?

 The muscle belly consists of fasciculus; fasciculus consists of sarcolemma; sarcolemma consists of myofibril; myofibril consists of sarcomere; sarcomere consists of actin and myosin.

 Components of a MUSCLE BELLY:

-Fasciculus: Fasciculus are a bundle of skeletal muscle fibres surrounded by perimysium, a type of connecting tissue.
+Fasciculus: Fasciculus are a bundle of skeletal muscle fibres surrounded by perimysium, a connecting tissue.
 Credit - Wikipedia.